-On this, the day after Bastille Day, the year of the wine bottle 2010, I bring to you descriptions of an evening reminiscent of that fine day in French histoire whence the Revolutionaries stormed the Bastille in 1789 (only three years ago!).
+On this, the day after Bastille Day, I bring to you descriptions of an evening reminiscent of that fine day in French l’histoire whence the revolutionaries stormed the Bastille in 1789.

-As for the musical aspect of the eve, Les Chauds Lapins, presented French songs of the ’20s – ’40s, “an epoch when American jazz and swing was being absorbed into the witty, passionate, highly melodic tradition of French popular music” – quote from their site.
+Musical guest, Les Chauds Lapins, presented French songs from the 20s – 40s, “an epoch when American jazz and swing was being absorbed into the witty, passionate, highly melodic tradition of French popular music” – quote from their site.
 They were: Kurt & Meg on the banjo-uke, Ian on Bass, and Karen on Viola.
-As one Francophile to the next, I can assure you that they were hands down, the best damn music act I’ve heard since I first heard Django Rheinhardt.
-I mean – wow!
-Banjo-ukes!!
-A phenomenal frenchy-sound, got the crowd feeling damn good and damn French, had a terrific sense of humor and I couldn’t recommend their CD enough.
-Or don’t take my word but listen for yourself as they’ll be at Barbes in Brooklyn on August 13.

-Mayur Subbarao, of EVOE! (and Mayhuel and Dram), a brilliant mixologist begat our evening with a cocktail and ended the evening with a cocktail.
-He used bourbons and gins and Armagnac and Lillet – Mayur whipped up Twentieth Century’s for people as well as what he dubbed a “brandy crusta variant” with the Armagnac and Lillet aka the “Paris-Midi.”
-WOW.
-Perfectly executed, I ended up the evening myself with a Lillet bottle full of left over batch and thrilled taste-buds.
-Assisting Mayur was the ever-brilliant food-photographer Nora Leah Sherman.
-And we have to thank Nicole Cloutier for our Lillet and for the Armagnac, May Matta-Aliah.
+Mayur Subbarao, of EVOE! (also Mayhuel and Dram), a brilliant mixologist, begat our evening with a cocktail and ended the evening with a cocktail.
+He used bourbons and gins and Armagnac and Lillet – Mayur whipped up the Twentieth Century for guests as well as what he dubbed a “brandy crusta variant” with the Armagnac and Lillet named the “Paris-Midi.”
+It was: wow.
+Assisting Mayur was the talented food-photographer Nora Leah Sherman.
+We generously thank Nicole Cloutier for our Lillet and for the Armagnac, May Matta-Aliah.

 - La Source de Vignelaure rosé – ($13 per bottle)